i-MSCP/plugins/incubator/CronJobs/README.md

-# i-mscp cronjobs plugin v0.0.1
+# i-MSCP cronjobs plugin v0.0.1

-plugin providing a cron time-based job scheduler for i-MSCP.
+Plugin providing a cron time-based job scheduler for i-MSCP.

 WARNING: This plugin is still under development, not ready for use

 ## Introduction

 This plugin provide a cron time-based job scheduler for i-MSCP.

-Administrators give cron permissions to their resellers, and the resellers give cron permissions to their customers according their own permissions.
+Administrators give cron permissions to their resellers, and the resellers are giving cron permissions to their customers according their own permissions.
 This is a cascading permissions system.
-For instance, a reseller will be able to give the full cronjob permission to a customer only if he has also this permission.
+For instance, a reseller will be able to give the full cron job permission to a customer only if he has also thispermission.

+Administrators can also add their own cron jobs using their own interface which is less restricted than the customer interface.
+Indeed, administrators can set the user to use for the cron job execution while the customers cannot.

-### Cronjob types
+### Cron job types

-Three types of cronjobs are available, which are in order: **Url**, **Jailed** and **Full**.
+Three types of cron jobs are available, which are in order: **Url**, **Jailed** and **Full**.

-The jailed cronjob type is available and functional only when the InstantSSH plugin is also present on the system.
-Thus, this is a pre-requirement for use of jailed cronjobs feature.

 #### Url

-This type of cronjob allow to schedule commands executed using GNU Wget.
-The commands must be a valid HTTP URL.
+The Url cron jobs allow to schedule commands executed using GNU Wget.
+The commands must be a valid HTTP(s) URL.

 #### Jailed

-This type of  cronjob allow to schedule commands which are run through /bin/sh, in a jailed environment.
-Thus, any needed binary should be available inside the jail, else, the commands will fail.
-By default the plugin will create a jailed environment which provides Perl, PHP and the common UNIX utilities as provided by BusyBox.
+The jailed cron jobs allow to schedule commands which are run through /bin/sh (default) in a jailed cron environment.
+By default the plugin will create a jailed cron environment which provides Perl, PHP and the common UNIX utilities as provided by the BusyBox excutable.

-Only one jailed environment is created for all jailed cronjobs.
+Only one jailed cron environment is created for all jailed cron jobs.
 This is by design.
-The most important thing here is that the cronjob cannot warn the whole system.
-This is not like for jailed shell where it's sometime more convenient to have a jail per customer.
+The most important thing here is that the cron jobs cannot broke the whole system.

+##### Jailed cron jobs availability

+The jailed cron jobs are available only when the InstantSSH plugin is also present on the system, whatever it is activated or not.
+The CronJobs plugin reuses the jail builder library which is provided by the InstantSSH plugin to build the jailed cron environment.

 #### Full

-This type of cronjob is identical to the jailed cronjob, excepted the fact that the commands are not run in a jailed environment.
+The full cron jobs are identical to the jailed cron jobs, excepted the fact that the commands are not run in a jailed cron environment.

 ## Requirements

 * i-MSCP >= 1.1.15 (plugin api >= 0.2.12)
-* InstantSSH plugin >= 2.0.4 (only if you want enable support for jailed cronjobs)
+* InstantSSH plugin >= 2.0.4 ( only if you want enable support for jailed cron jobs )

 ## Installation